-- National University’s Ed.D. in Organizational Innovation requires a culminating project, worth 9 quarter credits, which is a written work based on research students do in their workplace.
+- National University’s Online Ed.D. in Organizational Innovation, which requires a culminating project, worth 9 quarter credits.
+This is a written work based on research students do in their workplace.

-- Nebraska Methodist College runs an Ed.D. in Education and Leadership in Healthcare that has an 8-credit practice doctorate capstone split into four courses over a six-term program.
+- Nebraska Methodist College’s Online Ed.D. in Education and Leadership in Healthcare.
+This degree contains an 8-credit capstone split into four courses over a six-term program.

-- University of Missouri-St. Louis employs an 8-credit dissertation in practice, which is completed through group work, for its Ed.D. in Educational Practice.
+- University of Missouri-St. Louis’s Online Ed.D. in Educational Practice.
+UMSL employs an 8-credit Dissertation in Practice (DiP) model, which is completed through group work.

-- University of Southern California’s Ed.D. in Educational Leadership incorporates a dissertation in practice that tackles an issue impeding K-12 students’ access to learning opportunities.
+- University of Southern California’s Online Ed.D. in Educational Leadership.
+This program involves a Dissertation in Practice (DiP) that focuses on issues impeding K-12 students’ access to learning opportunities.

-- University of Southern Mississippi’s Ed.D. in Educational Administration includes a 12-credit capstone research project, which runs the length of the program.
+- University of Southern Mississippi’s Online Ed.D. in Educational Administration.
+This degree includes a 12-credit capstone research project, which runs the length of the program.
 Students are expected to focus on a problem of practice in their workplace.

 Avoid like the plague any Ed.D. program that claims to have no dissertation or capstone requirement!
 They almost certainly will a) not be accredited; and b) not be recognized by employers.

 Note: If you don’t have the capacity for a large research project at this time, you could consider pursuing an Educational Specialist (Ed.S.) degree.
 This leaves the door open for you to complete an Ed.D. completion program or All But Dissertation (ABD) program later down the track.

 Ed.D.
 Traditional Dissertation vs. DiP/Capstone Project